 One thing I discovered quickly once I arrived in Nepal, was that many Nepalis are multi-lingual.
-Aside from Nepali they would invariably also speak Hindi.
-But on top of that, it was not unusual - at least in Pokhara - for them to also speak other languages.
+Aside from Nepali, they would invariably also speak Hindi.
+But on top of that, it was not unusual - at least in touristy Pokhara - for them to also speak other languages.

 My guesthouse host in Pokhara, and his driver, who both appeared so humble and provincial, surprised me by conversing fluently and comfortably in Japanese with their Japanese guests.
-They learned it on their own - in the driver's case, he had worked in Japan for a time.
+They learned it on their own.
+In the driver's case, he had worked in Japan and picked it up there.

-And the trekking guides throughout Annapurna - I have heard them speak English, Hindi, Japanese, Korean, Italian, and attempting to learn Mandarin from clients.
+And the trekking guides throughout Annapurna?
+I have heard them speak English, Hindi, Japanese, Korean, Italian, and attempting to learn Chinese from clients.

 I thought so.

 Did I mention that I pass for Nepali?

 Some of the guides struck up a conversation with mine.
 They seemed curious.
 There was a Nepali guide in particular, leanly-fit and with an intelligent face, who kept turning back to stare at me, but much too professional to leave his client to satisfy his curiosity.
 He was kind of cute, actually.

 We have attracted the curiosity before.
 A woman trekking alone with a female Nepali guide and a female Nepali porter?
 Not only that, the woman looked Nepali herself?
 What is this phenomenon?

 Yes, I realised this on arrival in Nepal, ever since the immigration officer waved me over into the Nepali line, thinking I was mistakenly standing in the 'foreigner' line.